websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/objects-application-permissions.md

 Application permissions grant the ability to perform general application-related operations and do not include [resource-related permissions](#object-resource-permissions).

-The Objects portlet has the following application permissions.
+The Objects portlet has the following application permissions

 | Permission | Description |
 | --- | --- |